 Networking is everything

 You may forget the connections you added on your LinkedIn or Facebook, but you may really be surprised to find how many of them come of use to you.
-Wouldn’t it help if an employer gets a recommendation about someone and hires someone known that a stranger?
+Wouldn’t it a great help if an employer hires someone based on recommendation from known rather than hiring a stranger?
 Hence, make sure you’re all out there and connecting with people time and again.
 So one day, if you put up a post saying you’re a fresher looking for technology job roles, you will be filled with people responding to you about opportunities you didn’t know, even existed.
 Networking is prime for your success nowadays.

 Accept that you need to start over